 Autoimmune diseases such as lupus, celiac disease, sarcoidosis, and multiple sclerosis are not directly related to Type 2 diabetes pathology, but, under certain circumstances, people with an autoimmune disease may develop Type 2 diabetes and vice-versa, people with Type 2 diabetes may develop an autoimmune disease.

 For example, some people with lupus, sarcoidosis or multiple sclerosis (MS) who were treated with Prednisone (a corticosteroid drug) may develop Type 2 diabetes after taking Prednisone for several months.

-The reasons for this are not clearly understood.
+The reasons for this are not clearly understood by the medical community.
 However, it appears that drugs like Prednisone cause blood glucose levels to rise in some people.

-So, it may be possible that if your blood glucose levels had been marginally high or if your body has a predisposition to Type 2 diabetes (with 3 or 4 risk factors), then, the Prednisone may trigger a biochemical and hormonal imbalance that leads to Type 2 diabetes.
+So, it may be possible that if your blood glucose levels had been marginally high or if your body has a predisposition to Type 2 diabetes, then, the Prednisone may trigger a biochemical and hormonal imbalance that leads to Type 2 diabetes.